renu-pal/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

 -  `HMP2_taxonomy.tsv` or features file
 -  `HMP2_metadata.tsv` or metadata file

-The files provided were generated from the HMP2 data.
-To download [Click here](https://ibdmdb.org/)
+The files provided were generated from the [Inflammatory Bowel Disease Multi'omics Database](https://ibdmdb.org/).

 The **HMP2_taxonomy.tsv** and **HMP2_metadata.tsv** files are part of the **Human Microbiome Project 2 (HMP2)**, which is a key component of the Inflammatory Bowel Disease Multi'omics Database ({% cite IBDMDB %}).
 The IBDMDB is a large-scale, multi-omic research initiative aimed at understanding the microbiome's role in IBD progression by integrating various omics data like metagenomics, metabolomics, and host genetics.